clones-sol/backend/README.md

 # Backend Server

-This is the backend server for ViralMind.
+This is the backend server for Clones.
 It handles database operations and API endpoints through a Docker container.

 ## Development